 Similar to picking the right school, a few key points made in the article can also be applied to these two forum questions.
 For example, remember to ask yourself what your end goals are and what your constraints are.
 These constraints can be based on factors like location (the US or outside the US), your financial situation, and how well you manage your time.
 Another point to keep in mind is what the job entails if you decided to work while attending school OR taking a job versus pursuing another degree.
 While advice and comments vary, both decisions will have their pros and cons.
 As one enters professional practice, different experiences will work for different people.

-When it comes to putting yourself out there students and postgraduates often wonder how they can put their resumes and portfolios in front of firms currently hiring.
-Earlier this year Archincet created a special feature that breakdown how you can use Archinect to get a job.
-Developed by Archinect's very own Paul Petrunia, he's created an easy to follow guide on How to Use Archinect to Get a Job: Optimizing Your Profile With Your Current Portfolio and CV.
+When it comes to putting yourself out there, students and postgraduates often wonder how they can put their resumes and portfolios in front of firms currently hiring.
+Archinect created a special feature that breaksdown how you can use Archinect to get a job.
+Developed by Archinect's very own Paul Petrunia, he's created an easy-to-follow guide on How to Use Archinect to Get a Job: Optimizing Your Profile With Your Current Portfolio and CV.

 Consider your Archinect profile as the place to keep all your information that architectural employers look for when recruiting.
 Simply put, if you want a job, spend the time to complete your Archinect profile.

-According to Petrunia he explains, "one of the most appreciated aspects is that employers are able to quickly browse job seekers, in a consistent format, allowing the skills, work, and biographic information to be presented clearly without the hassle of navigating different presentation formats.
-Unfortunately, many job seekers haven't devoted the time to complete their profile, and some simply provide a link to their own website.
-When an employer is browsing hundreds or thousands of potential employees' CV's on Archinect, these incomplete profiles often get passed by due to the time required to get more information.
+According to Petrunia, "One of the most appreciated aspects is that employers are able to quickly browse job seekers in a consistent format, allowing the skills, work, and biographic information to be presented clearly without the hassle of navigating different presentation formats.
+Unfortunately, many job seekers haven't devoted the time to complete their profiles, and some simply provide a link to their own website.
+When an employer is browsing hundreds or thousands of potential employees' CVs on Archinect, these incomplete profiles often get passed by due to the time required to get more information.
 Consider your Archinect profile as the place to keep all your information that architectural employers look for when recruiting.
 Simply put, if you want a job, spend the time to complete your Archinect profile.
 We'll go over how to optimize each component of your profile."

 This easy-to-follow guide is the final step to positioning yourself in front of firms currently hiring and checking Archinect.
 You can post your resume, CV, and portfolio in addition to other skills and personal links like social media platforms to your Archinect Profile.
 Capture the attention of your future employer by learning how to maximize your profile.
 If you have any questions, or advice, about how the profiles can be improved, feel free to contact us or post to the comments below.